 See the Environmental management calculation protocol for further details.

-The EPA has developed guidance materials to assist licensees to be involved in the risk-based licensing system process.
+The EPA has developed guidance materials to assist licensees to be involved in the risk assessment process.

 Risk assessment tool and user guide